Turbo OutRun

 Ports of Turbo OutRun were released for home computers as well as Sega's own Mega Drive.
+Computer ports of the game were received with varying degrees of enthusiasm.
+While the Commodore 64 version received a positive reception, the 16-bit conversions received negative reviews.

-Overview
+Gameplay

-In Turbo Outrun the player controls a male driver sitting alongside his girlfriend in a Ferrari F40, racing against the clock and a computer-controlled opponent in a silver Porsche 959 in a race across the United States.
+The player controls a male driver sitting alongside his girlfriend in a Ferrari F40, racing against the clock and a computer-controlled opponent in a silver Porsche 959 in a race across the United States.
 The goal is to reach Los Angeles from the starting point of New York City.
 Unlike the original Out Run, there are no branch roads to choose from.
 Instead, there is only one path that can be taken to reach the goal.

-A notable feature of the game is that the player can increase speed by using turbo boost by pressing a button on the side of the console-mounted shifter; the engine temperature will increase in kind on the on-screen gauge.
+The player can increase speed by using turbo boost by pressing a button on the side of the console-mounted shifter; the engine temperature will increase in kind on the on-screen gauge.
 When the gauge reaches "OVERHEAT!" turbo boost cannot be used until the temperature decreases.

-Another notable difference is that police cars occasionally appear that try to stop the player.
+Police cars occasionally appear that try to stop the player.
 They have to either be outrun by using the turbo boost or destroyed by the player by ramming them off-road and into an object on the side of the road.

-Unlike the original Out Run, Turbo Out Run offers the player a choice between automatic transmission or two-speed manual transmission.
+Turbo OutRun offers the player a choice between automatic transmission or two-speed manual transmission.

 At every sub-goal (reached after passing through about four cities), an upgrade can be chosen, the three being: Hi-Power Engine, Special Turbo, and Super Grip Tires.
 If the CPU opponent reaches the sub-goal before the player, at the next race, the driver's girlfriend will move to the opponent's car.
 He can still win the girl back if he beats the CPU opponent to the next sub-goal.
 If the player beats the opponent with the girl in hand, a 1,000,000 point bonus is given.
 Also, the girl kisses the driver in front of his CPU opponent.
 If the player reaches the final checkpoint, in the process, the player will pass the CPU opponent and the ending scene is played.